bchenusc/USC-GGJ14-OutOfFocus-Game/README.md

 **Lead Designer:** Omar Khulusi, David Zhang <br/>
 **Documentation / Floater:** Bryan Chong <br/>

-This is the Game Design Document for **[1337 GAME TITLE]** built for the 2014 Global Game Jam.
+This is the Game Design Document for **Out of Focus** built for the 2014 Global Game Jam.
 This documentation describes our vision of the game.

 > We don’t see things as they are, we see them as we are.
 (Anaïs Nin)

-Drawing from quantum physics, **[1337 GAME TITLE]** explores the concept of how we, humans, perceive the working world.
+Drawing from quantum physics, **Out of Focus** explores the concept of how we, humans, perceive the working world.
 Objects can only function when being perceived, rather than existing through the laws of normative physics.
 Each human being possess an individual understanding of the world that consists of only their immediate surroundings; anything else bears no significance to the individual.

 -------